lucidsushi/web-dev-bootcamp/django_react_music_controller/README.md

   - Use JsonResponse when do not require custom serializer for django models
   - Route element can navigate to another

+### 10. Leaving a room
+- .............. summary ..............
+  - First time we're using a callback function as a prop for a children component to change the state of the parent component (Homepage)
+  - Most clear moment why we store room_code in sessions (used to determine user already "joined" a room)
+    - Navigate to a room from / (base on checking if that user's session shows it has a room_code)
+    - Remove room_code from session when user leaves room

 ## How-To